 If you’re working with a bigger site — think more than a dozen or so pages — and you fear your fingers may fall off from excessive copying and pasting, you may want to consider using a web crawler to quickly gather information.

-A web crawler is a resource that quickly filters through your site and gathers specified data.
+A web crawler, such as Screaming Frog, is a resource that quickly filters through your site and gathers specified data.
 The process of using a web-crawler isn’t as self-explanatory as manually entering data, but again, if you’ve got a large website housing a lot of content, the time it will save you could make it worth the initial effort.
 Here’s a sample of the information a web crawler can pull for you:

 - Page URLs